 We also continued to promote 'Walk to school Thursday' in a bid to reduce more of our carbon footprint and become fitter and healthier.

 We have worked hard around school to try and maintain our outside areas by planting flowers and picking up litter.
 Inside school we are always ready to turn off lights and taps when they are not needed.
 We also continue to set a good example to other pupils by being economical with paper towels and ensuring there is no rubbish left lying around school.

 Last summer term we organised a competition for the whole school to design and build a wind turbine.
 We held it during our Design and Technology day and it was judged by Ms Halliday.

 First, we spent time learning about the role of wind turbines in the process of creating and harnessing sustainable energy and then we had a go at designing our own turbines.
 The criteria was that they had to turn in the wind and they had to be able to stand up- what a challenge!
 We had a great time using recycled materials to build the turbines and overcame many difficulties along the way to produce some amazing creations.
 The effort from some children was outstanding.
 Well done everyone!

 Congratulations to Y3CB for winning the competition and to Y2AC for being the runners up.
 Superb effort, Ms Halliday was well and truly blown away!

-We have also spent time looking at other ways we can reduce waste around our school and begun looking at what else we can start recycling.
+We also spent time looking at other ways we could reduce waste around our school and began looking at what else we could start recycling.
 Next year we hope to implement much more recycling into the daily life of our school.